History and Trends of Siphon Coffee

 You might have never heard of siphon coffee making because it is not a widely known coffee trend in Thailand.
 But for years, it is a phenomenal coffee trend in many other countries, like France, United States or Japan.
 The Siphon coffee trend is nothing new it’s actually a centuries-old brewing method that is just making a huge comeback.

-Siphon coffee brewing method developed in the 1840s, when people were agreed that boiling the coffee grounds killed its taste, so they experimented an alternative way to brew coffee with the vapor pressure.
-The Siphon coffee maker is also known as Vacuum Brewer, this method is done mostly by hand and requires precise temperature, attention and some skill.
+The Siphon coffee brewing method was developed in the 1840s, when people believed that boiling coffee grounds killed much of coffee's rich flavors.
+The solution was to brew coffee with vapor pressure.
+Also known as a Vacuum Brewer, the Siphon coffee maker is done mostly by hand with precise skillful attention to temperature and timing.

 How Siphon Coffee Brewing works?

-Siphon coffee maker contain of two-part; the top container is filled with grounds and the bottom container is filled by water.
-By heating the water container, vapor pressure forces the water rise into the top container where it mixed with the coffee grounds.
-Turned off the heat, loss of vapor pressure will cause water to drop back into the lower container through a cloth filter, leaving the spent coffee grounds above.
-And there you go, the perfect brewed siphon coffee is await in the bottom container.
+The Siphon coffee brewer contains two parts; the top container filled with coffee grounds and the bottom container filled by water.
+By heating the water container, vapor pressure forces the water to rise into the top container where it is mixed with the coffee grounds.
+Then at the right timing, the heat must be turned off, which will cause a loss in vapor pressure leading to water being dropped back down into the lower container but through a cloth filter.
+And there you go, the perfectly brewed siphon coffee await at the bottom of the Siphon coffee brewer's container.

-So… What exactly so special about Siphon coffee ?
+So what exactly is so special about Siphon coffee ?

-It produces the best favor, vibrant tasting coffee that cannot be imitated by a drip brewer.
-Also, you will get an extremely clean and bright cup, no trace of the coffee grounds left in the bottom of the cup after you finished it.
-Hands down the best coffee I’ve ever had.
+It produces the best vibrant coffee flavors that cannot be imitated by a drip brewer.
+You will also get a clean and bright cup with no traces of coffee grounds left in the bottom.

 Coffee Talk Karon Beach, Phuket serves excellent Siphon Coffee